 Modbus TCP Server communication driver allows connecting the HMI device as a server in a Modbus TCP network.
+It is possible for Modbus TCP clients to connect then to multiple HMI panels acting as servers.
 Standard Modbus TCP messages are used for information exchange.